sheikhmashfiqrahman/JUMBE_APP/README.md

 ## Flask Jumble API

 The Flask Jumble API provides a simple service that jumbles words based on a given integer `1= <n =< 100`, which shifts each letter by `n` positions in the alphabet.
-This project is structured in a way that can be deployed effectively using Docker an heroku.
+This project is structured in a way that can be deployed effectively using Docker and heroku.
 A working backend has been created using Flask [Jumble Web API](https://japi-dd84663b4b52.herokuapp.com/)

 ## Folder/File structure: